google/oauth2l/README.md

 ```

 If you need to call Google APIs frequently using the `header` command, you
-might define a shell alias for it, for example:
+can define a shell alias for it, for example:

 ```
 $ alias gcurl='curl -H "$(oauth2l header cloud-platform)" -H "Content-Type: application/json" '